 He received his bachelor's degree in Physics from Korea Advanced Institute of Science and Technology (KAIST) where he investigated radiation effects on electronics by cosmic ray as his senior thesis research project.
 He completed a master's degree in Physics at the University of Alabama in Huntsville, focusing on space plasma physics.
 He spent one year at the University of California, Irvine (UCI) as a medical physics student before moving to the University of California, Los Angeles (UCLA) where he obtained his second master's degree and PhD in Physics with the dissertation on a dark matter experiment using dual-phase xenon under the supervision of Professor David B. Cline.
 He spent another year for postdoctoral training at the same institution in experimental neutrino physics.
 Dr. Seo joined the UCSF Physics Research Laboratory (PRL) in 2003, and was trained in medical imaging physics under the supervision of Professor Bruce H. Hasegawa before joining the faculty in 2006.

-Dr. Seo leads a group of physicists and engineers working in the field of radionuclide and x-ray imaging instrumentation and physics, and directs the UCSF Physics Research Laboratory (PRL).
-His research focus is primarily on quantitative SPECT/CT, PET/CT, and PET/MR molecular imaging with a broad range of interests from small animal imaging using dedicated animal imaging systems and basic instrumentation development to physics analysis of clinical research data.
+Dr. Seo leads a group of physicists and engineers working in the field of radionuclide and x-ray imaging instrumentation and physics, and directs the UCSF PRL.
+His primary research focus is to use quantitative SPECT/CT, PET/CT, and PET/MR molecular imaging tools for a broad range of research areas from small animal imaging using dedicated animal imaging systems and basic instrumentation development for physics analysis of clinical research data.
 Visit the UCSF PRL webpage to learn more about the current projects.